-- · product and business development;

-- acquisitions and strategic relationships;

-- · capital expenditures;

-- personnel;

-- facilities;

-- our earn-out payment obligations (related to our acquisitions);
+- facilities; - our earn-out payment obligations (related to our acquisitions); and - working capital and other general corporate purposes.

-and

-- working capital and other general corporate purposes.

 Pending such use, we plan to invest the net proceeds in short-term, investment grade, interest-bearing securities.
 See "Use of Proceeds."